poffertje/AutoLeaf/README.md

 3: Copy the repository URL.
 In line 9 of main.js, paste it as the value for the variable "graphDBSparqlEndpoint".

 4: You may now open index.html and run the application.

+Here is the link to the screencast with the walktrhough of our application: https://www.youtube.com/watch?v=2xOf08f53MA&feature=youtu.be&ab_channel=SimonBergler